rivasiker/PhaseTypeR/paper/paper.md

 cumulative distribution function, quantile function and random sampling&mdash;
 for both continuous and discrete phase-type distributions.
 Importantly, univariate and multivariate reward transformations are implemented for continuous and discrete phase-type distributions.
-Multivariate reward transformations are crucial for applications in population genetics, and, as to demonstrate this, we have included the coalescent with recombination as an example.
+Multivariate reward transformations have great potential for applications in population genetics, and we have included two examples.
+The first is concerned with the easy calculation of the variance-covariance matrix for the site frequency spectrum (SFS) of the $n$-coalescent, and the second is concerned with the correlation between tree heights in the two-locus ancestral recombination graph.

 # Statement of need